-- 1) Early warning is limited to hard wired or battery smoke alarms within each of the tenants' flats.
-The equipment in SMBC flats is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident of flat number 3, the resident confirmed that smoke detection was located in the Hallway, Living room & Kitchen (LD2). - 3) A request to upgrade the fire detection in flat 3 to an LD1 standard has been submitted to the Electrical Compliance Manager by this risk assessor due to the tenants circumstances. - 4) Therefore, based on the sample of properties during the fire risk assessment and the previous FRA, smoke alarms within residents' flats are installed to a minimum of an LD3 Standard.
+- 1) Early warning is limited to hard wired or battery smoke alarms within each of the tenants flats.
+The equipment in SMBC flats is subjected to a cyclical test. - 2) During the assessment, the assessor spoke with the resident of flat number 5, the resident confirmed that smoke detection was located in the Hallway, Living room & Kitchen. - 3) Therefore, based on the sample of properties during the fire risk assessment and the previous FRA, smoke alarms within residents flats are installed to a minimum of an LD3 Standard.